 Cryptolocker and WannaCry are two notorious examples of crypto malware.
-Hybrids like Petya have cropped up in recent times, combining features of both screen lockers and encryptors.
+Hybrids like Petya combine features of both screen lockers and encryptors.

 More recently, ransomware-as-a-service tools such as Shark have become prevalent.
 The code of such tools is distributed free of charge, but its creators get a percentage of every successful ransom collected.

 How to respond to a ransomware infection

 If ransomware infects your device, you should follow these steps:

 - Turn off your computer as soon as possible and disconnect it from the network.
 This can help prevent the infection from spreading to other devices on the network.

 - If you can, reboot your device to safe mode and try to identify the specific strain or type of ransomware.
 This information may help you find the right decryptor or find out what damage the malware has done to your systems.

 - Use anti-malware software to try to remove the ransomware from your device.
 This may not always be possible.
 Even if you can remove the malware, you may not be able to recover your data without the key to decrypt it.